Volga Finns: Mordvins

 The Erzya Mordvins (эрзят, Erzyat; also Erzia, Erzä), who speak Erzya, and the Moksha Mordvins (мокшет, Mokshet), who speak Moksha, are the two major groups.
 The Qaratay Mordvins live in Kama Tamağı District of Tatarstan, and have shifted to speaking Tatar, albeit with a large proportion of Mordvin vocabulary (substratum).
 The Teryukhan, living in the Nizhny Novgorod Oblast of Russia, switched to Russian in the 19th century.
 The Teryukhans recognize the term Mordva as pertaining to themselves, whereas the Qaratay also call themselves Muksha.
-The Tengushev Mordvins live in southern Mordovia and are a transitional group between Moksha and Erzya.

-The western Erzyans are also called Shoksha (or Shoksho).
+The Tengushevo Mordvins are a transitional group between Moksha and Erzya.
+They are also called Shoksha (or Shokshot).
 They are isolated from the bulk of the Erzyans, and their dialect/language has been influenced by the Mokshan dialects.

 Muroma

 The Muromians (Мурома) lived in the Oka River basin.
-They are mentioned in the Primary Chronicle.
+They are mentioned in the Primary Chronicle and the Rogozh Chronicler.
+The Muromas as an ethnic group was formed around the seventh century AD, according to the date of the Muroma cemeteries.
 The old town of Murom still bears their name.
-The Muromians paid tribute to the Rus' princes and, like the neighbouring Merya tribe, were assimilated by the East Slavs in the 11th to 12th century as their territory was incorporated into the Kievan Rus'.
+The Muromians paid tribute to the Rus' princes and, like the neighbouring Merya tribe, were assimilated by the East Slavs in the 11th to 12th century as their territory was incorporated into the Rus'.
+A group of them migrated to the Carpathian Basin with the Hungarians, or Bulgars, as they are listed by the Rogozh Chronicler, among the peoples who inhabited the Carpathian Basin in 897.

-The Muromian language is unattested, but is assumed to have been Uralic, and has frequently been placed in the Volga-Finnic category.
-A. K. Matveyev identified the toponymic area upon Lower Oka and Lower Klyazma, which corresponds with Muroma.
-According to the toponymy, the Muroma language was close to the Merya language.
-A few words have been reconstructed in the Muroma language, based on toponyms, such as: *juga 'river', *vi̮ksa ‘river connecting two bodies of water', and *voht(V) ‘neck of land between two bodies of water’.